6 Vermont Swimming Holes to Explore This Summer

 Mined in 1785, the Dorset Quarry on Route 30 is the oldest marble quarry in the United States.
 The stone from the marble quarry was used to build the main branch of the New York Public Library and the Montreal Museum of Fine Arts.
-It’s now a famous, 60-foot-deep swimming hole that draws visitors from all over.
+Privately owned, the quarry is now a famous, 60-foot-deep swimming hole that draws visitors from all over.
 There aren’t shallow areas to wade in, so this particular place is best for seasoned swimmers.
-The quarry is privately owned, and a Go Fund Me page has been set up to help pay for the future maintenance and safety features of the Dorset Quarry.

 Getting there: From Manchester, take Route 30 north about six miles.
 Parking is available just past the quarry on the right.
 (Photo: Dorset Marble Quarry/Facebook)